temcocontrols/T3000Webview/docs/trend-log/TrendLogModal-T3000rc-Update-Summary.md

-# TimeSeriesModal T3000.rc Unit Updates Summary
+# TrendLogModal T3000.rc Unit Updates Summary

 ## Overview
-This document summarizes the updates made to the TimeSeriesModal component after analyzing the complete T3000.rc resource file to ensure 100% compatibility with official T3000 unit definitions.
+This document summarizes the updates made to the TrendLogModal component after analyzing the complete T3000.rc resource file to ensure 100% compatibility with official T3000 unit definitions.

 ## What Was Analyzed
 - **Source**: `docs/v0.2/trend-log/T3000.rc` (12,209 lines)